 There is an increasing trend in this country for employers to misclassify employees as independent contractors.
-Workers who are misclassified as independent contractors are often denied important benefits and protections under the law, such as minimum wage, overtime compensation, family and medical leave, and Gear-and-Gavel_goldunemployment insurance.
+Workers who are misclassified as independent contractors are often denied important benefits and protections under the law, such as minimum wage, overtime compensation, family and medical leave, and unemployment insurance.
 The federal and state governments also lose tax revenue and funding for state unemployment insurance and workers’ compensation funds as a result of misclassification.
 However, some employers opt to misclassify employees as independent contractors to cut costs and avoid the need to comply with labor laws.

 Under the Fair Labor and Standards Act (“FLSA”), courts use an “economic realities test” to determine if a worker is an employee or an independent contractor.
 While no one factor is determinative, several factors are considered, including whether the worker is economically dependent on the employer or in business for himself or herself.
 The Supreme Court and Circuit Courts of Appeals consider the following elements when applying the “economic realities test:” 1) the extent of control of the employer over the worker; 2) the permanency of the relationship between the employer and worker; 3) the extent to which the work is integral to the employer’s business; 4) the worker’s opportunity for profit or loss depending on managerial skill; 5) the extent of investments by both parties; and 6) the degree of skill and initiative required to perform the job.
 Courts consider these factors in their totality and no one single factor is determinative.